Skip to content

 1. The 100-Day Integration Mandate

 Stop treating integration as a "nice to have" that happens when operations stabilize.
 For every new bolt-on, launch a 100-day plan that prioritizes Post-Merger Technology Stack Consolidation.
-If you cannot get the new acquisition on your CRM and ERP within 6 months, you are not building a platform; you are managing a zoo.
+If you cannot get the new acquisition on your CRM and ERP within 6 months, you are not building a platform; you are managing a holding company.

 2. Measure Integration, Not Just EBITDA